Wedge-tailed eagle: Breeding

 The breeding season is from July to December through much of range, in New Guinea apparently from May on.
-They have a distinct tendency that lay earlier in the more northerly part of the range.
+They have a distinct tendency to lay earlier in the more northerly part of the range.
 For instance, in northeastern Australia laying has been recorded in January and February and in Tasmania in September.
 In western Australia, breeding depends on food and during drought periods there may be no nesting for up to 4 years.
 Adult wedge-tailed eagles are usually solitary or occur in pairs but immatures are more gregarious.
 10–15 young wedge-tailed eagles may rest or soar together or even hunt together and up to 40 have been recorded at once at a carcass.
 Mated adults perform mutual soaring, undulating dives, and tandem flights with rolling and foot-touching.
 The female may appear to ignore or more often turn over and present claws when a male is displaying.
 As possibly part of courtship, feedings on pairs have taken place away from the nest and sharing of a cache of food may occur.

 Allopreening occurs occasionally between pairs but is seldom observed, although at times has been considered a "regular" part of the courtship process.
 Contrary to historical accounts, wedge-tailed eagles seldom engage in an elaborate courtship display and will instead generally try to conserve energy, instead devoting their energy for the upcoming trying breeding season along with territorial exclusions of conspecifics and obtaining food.
 Mating tends to occur on a bare branch or dead tree in the nest area, and may continue into the nestling period.
 Contrary to old accounts, the species does not mate in flight.
 In the pre-laying phase, mating was recorded to be preceded or accompanied by loud, slow yelping, but in the nestling period, the pair alighted together and the male mounted without preliminaries and a silent copulation lasted for one minute.